xigxog/kubefox/docs/quickstart.md

     ```text
     $ git tag v0.1.0
     $ git checkout v0.1.0
-    HEAD is now at 6c42fbb And so it begins...
+    HEAD is now at bb702a1 And so it begins...

     # You might see a note from Git about being in a 'detached HEAD' state.
 It
-    # can be disabled by running `git config advice.detachedHead false`, if you prefer.
+    # can be disabled in the future by running `git config --global advice.detachedHead false`,
+    # if you prefer.

     $ fox release dev --env world --wait 5m
-    info    Component image 'localhost/kubefox/hello-world/backend:68beae1' exists.
+    info    Component image 'localhost/kubefox/hello-world/backend:bb702a1' exists.
+    info    Loading component image 'localhost/kubefox/hello-world/backend:bb702a1' into kind cluster 'kind'.

-    info    Component image 'localhost/kubefox/hello-world/frontend:68beae1' exists.
+    info    Component image 'localhost/kubefox/hello-world/frontend:bb702a1' exists.
+    info    Loading component image 'localhost/kubefox/hello-world/frontend:bb702a1' into kind cluster 'kind'.

     info    Waiting for KubeFox platform 'dev' to be ready.
     info    Waiting for component 'frontend' to be ready.